 - A related passage: Judges 19.22-25

-- Early Christian and the coining of the term (which never appears in the Bible)
+- The term never appears in the Bible

 - Hebrew: Toevah, means a very bad thing.